 You know what almost rolled off of my tongue when I opened it?

 1. Have you EVER seen me wear yellow?
-(Even my 11 year old daughter was thinking this thought.
+(Even my young daughter was thinking this thought.
 Who wears yellow?)

 2. Why do you ALWAYS buy me a size too big?
 Do you really think I’m that big?